Infopathways/IP-Scorecard/Access and Identity/AccessandIdentity.md

   Access controls > Grant > Grant Access > <b>Require device to be marked as compliant</b> and <b>Require Microsoft Entra hybrid joined device</b> > For multiple controls > <b>Require one of the selected controls</b>
 </pre>

-## 4. Centralized Log Collection

-This section provides policies to reduce security risks related to the lack of security logs, which hampers security visibility.

 ### Policies
 ## 3. Are allowed MFA Methods considered to be "Phishing-resisant"?

 ### Policies
 ## 4. Is there an Active Password Policy?

 ### Policies